 A regional approach

-The focus of the IMF‘s training around regional centers allows for better tailoring of the particular needs of a region, closer coordination with other training providers, and enhanced ability to respond quickly to emerging needs.
-Each RTC or RTP is operated in collaboration with and benefits from the financial support of a co-sponsor.
+The focus of the IMF's training around regional centers allows for better tailoring of the particular needs of a region, closer coordination with other training providers, and enhanced ability to respond quickly to emerging needs.
+Each RTC or RTP is operated in collaboration with and benefits from the financial support of one or more co-sponsors.

-The Africa Training Institute (ATI) started operations in June 2013 in Mauritius.
+The Africa Training Institute (ATI) started operations in June 2013 in Mauritius and was officially inaugurated in June 2014.
 The ATI supports capacity building in sub-Saharan Africa through training in macroeconomic management, and by integrating it with technical assistance including that offered through the Afritac South Technical Assistance Center which is co-located with the ATI.
 Financial support for the ATI is provided by Mauritius, Australia, and China; a fundraising effort is ongoing to attract additional donors.